 Read our full Batman: Arkham VR review

-Virtual reality shooters tend to be on rails, not giving players the opportunity to wander and adjust their strategy, but Farpoint bucks that trend to great effect.
+Virtual reality shooters tend to be on rails, not allowing players to wander and adjust their strategy, but Farpoint bucks that trend to great effect.
 As the sole survivor of a failed mission, you’re trapped on a mysterious planet loaded with bug creatures and robots that definitely don’t want you to be there.

 You’re able to explore the world at your own pace and with the PlayStation Aim controller, it feels like you’re shooting the enemies with a real weapon.
 As you make it further into the story, brief asides reveal the history of humanity on the planet, and show you that you aren’t alone.